 Data Insight Summary:

-At RQA, we take an evidence-based, systematic approach to investing, as it allows us to remain objective about the markets and alleviate any psychological pitfalls that many succumb to in more difficult market environments.
-As we make our way forward, we maintain our view that the best path any investor can take is to continually seek out maximum portfolio diversification and rigorous risk management in order to optimize the balance between portfolio growth and protection throughout market cycles.
+At RQA, we let the data guide our asset allocation decisions and adjust accordingly with a constant focus on risk management.
+As we move forward, goldilocks scenario or not, applying a systematic rules-based approach to investing allows us to remain objective about the markets and alleviate any psychological pitfalls that many succumb to in more difficult market environments.
+We maintain our view that the best path any investor can take – particularly in today’s environment - is to continually seek out maximum portfolio diversification and rigorous risk management in order to optimize the balance between portfolio growth and protection throughout market cycles.

 Disclaimer: These materials have been prepared solely for informational purposes and do not constitute a recommendation to make or dispose of any investment or engage in any particular investment strategy.
 These materials include general information and have not been tailored for any specific recipient or recipients.
 Information or data shown or used in these materials were obtained from sources believed to be reliable, but accuracy is not guaranteed.
 Furthermore, past results are not necessarily indicative of future results.
 The analyses presented are based on simulated or hypothetical performance that has certain inherent limitations.
 Simulated or hypothetical trading programs in general are also subject to the fact that they are designed with the benefit of hindsight.